friction2d/friction2d.github.io/_drafts/friction-100.md

 * [Support for optimized SVG on export](#optimize-svg)
 * [Support adjust scene to first clip added](#adjust-scene-to-first-clip)
 * Proper support for timecodes in timeline
+* Added global action 'Add Key(s)' with shortcut (`Insert`)
+* Effects are now available from the main toolbar
 * Support enable/disable actions in the main toolbar
 * Remember last import directory
+  * This changes the behavior from previous versions, as they always used the project file directory as import directory.
+Old behavior can be enabled in preferences
 * Changed shortcut for 'Invert Selection' (`Alt+A`)

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.6.1...v1.0.0-beta1).